abhimita/ford-go-bike/README.md

 ### Peer Review

-I had requested [Tony Doran](https://www.linkedin.com/in/tony-doran-11b28668/) to review the slide deck and provide with feedback.
+I had requested [Tony Doran](https://www.linkedin.com/in/tony-doran-11b28668/) from Slack's data engineering team to review the slide deck and provide with feedback.
 His comments are:

 * Pie graph:
      * Text should be inside the slice